nodejs/node-addon-examples/website/docs/build-tools/node-pre-gyp.md

 ## Introduction

 One of the limitations of implementing native add-on modules is that at some point they need to be compiled and linked.
-In the absense of a downloadable binary, each user of a native add-on will need to compile and link the module.
+In the absence of a downloadable binary, each user of a native add-on will need to compile and link the module.
 This requires each user to have the necessary C/C++ build tools installed.

 An alternative is for the native add-on maintainer to pre-build binaries for supported platforms and architectures and to upload these binaries to a location where users can download them.